rvchrd/girls-education-roi-kenya/README.md

 returns to education in Sub-Saharan Africa.

-The project was developed to connect my background in girls' education advocacy through the Msichana Bora Initiative in Kitui County, Kenya, with financial analysis methods used in development finance and impact investing.
+The project was developed to connect my background in girls' education advocacy through the Mwanga Initiative in Kitui County, Kenya, with financial analysis methods used in development finance and impact investing.